usysrc/obs/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

-## Acknowledgments

-This tool was inspired by similar utilities and was created to provide a simple way to convert JSON data to environment variables.